brsvh/my-emacs/docs/Emacs-Init.md

 Unlike `python-mode`, this mode follows the Emacs convention of not binding the <kbd> ENTER </kbd> key to `newline-and-indent`.
 To get this behavior, bind it in `yaml-mode`.

+## Life and Work Management

+My life and work are perceived as a synthesis of methodical tasks, the orchestration of which delineate my day.
+It becomes more practicable to estimate the duration of a task if I sustain a record of time expended by clocking in and out of tasks.

+Consequently, I will expedite my life and work more swiftly by considering tasks as the fundamental unit.
+At the bare minimum, I necessitate these few processes:

+-   **Capture** - Apprehend any thought that traverses my mind, irrespective of its magnitude.
+-   **Clarify** - Refine the content I have apprehended into lucid and specific action steps.
+-   **Organize** - Systematize and position everything in its rightful place.
+-   **Review** - Scrutinize, update, and modify my lists.
+-   **Engage** - Participate, commence dealing with pertinent matters.

+While contemplating these matters, the article **Get Things Done with Emacs**<sup><a id="fnr.22" class="footref" href="#fn.22" role="doc-backlink">22</a></sup> by Nicolas P. Rougier<sup><a id="fnr.23" class="footref" href="#fn.23" role="doc-backlink">23</a></sup> provided me with substantial
+insights.
+I will harness Org Mode to procure these functionalities and persistently optimize the entire process.

+### Capture everything

+Initially, I need to establish a unified entry point for collecting all thoughts and tasks.
+Here, the entry point refers to the capture action and the storage of the results of this action.
+I have designated an `inbox.org` file under the `org-directory` to collect everything.

+    (use-package org
+      :config
+      (setq org-directory "~/org"
+            org-agenda-files '("inbox.org")))

+Subsequently, I employ `org-capture` to initiate the capture action, which presets the type of capture action via a template.
+My initial endeavor is to construct a default template for task collection in the inbox.

+    (use-package org-capture
+      :keymap-set
+      (:ctl-c-a-map
+       ("c" . org-capture))
+      :config
+      (setq org-capture-templates
+           `(("i" "Inbox" entry (file "inbox.org") ,(concat "* TODO %?\n" "CREATED: %U")))))

 ## Footnotes